 A High Performance e-MTB At A Low Low Price

-Califonia based Intense is a boutique direct-to-consumer bike manufacturer specializes in high-end mountain bikes at prices that are easier on the wallet.
+Califonia-based Intense is a boutique direct-to-consumer bike manufacturer that specializes in high-end mountain bikes at prices that are easier on the wallet.

 Such is the case with its e-MTB, the Tazer Expert.
 It features some impressive specs, including a carbon frame, Intense Recon Dropper post, Fox Performance shocks, and Shimano hydraulic disc brakes at a price that’s thousands of dollars less than other high-end e-MTBs.

 Its Shimano Steps E7000 motor isn’t quite as powerful as some of the motors on other e-MTBs, and it has an 11-speed drivetrain versus a 12-speed.